Nov 8, 2012

 Can a Debt Lawyer Help My Court Case?

 A debt lawyer is extremely valuable if your debt situation causes you to go to court.
-Debt collectors can take consumers to court to recover money owed and win most of the cases because the consumer never appear in court or send a legal representative.
+Debt collectors can take consumers to court to recover money owed and win most of the cases because the consumer never appears in court or sends a legal representative.

 Consumers who do appear in court with no legal representation are doing themselves a disservice.
 They often don’t know their rights in these cases and thus don’t represent themselves effectively.